Rabinnnn/land_use_change_analysis/README.md

 ![User interface](sample_input_images/user_interface_for_readme.png)

-This Django web application allows users to upload two images of the same geographic area taken at different times and perform different types of analysis to identify and visualize changes.
+This Django web application allows users to upload two aerial images of the same geographic area taken at different times and perform different types of analysis to identify and visualize changes.

 It provides two analysis options: a basic pixel difference analysis and a more advanced semantic segmentation-based change detection.